HorseSword/joplin-plugin-notellm/README.md

 # Update Logs

+- v0.7.6, 2025-12-13.
+Fixed a small bug in animation when stopping LLM output.
 - v0.7.5, 2025-12-03.
 Significantly optimized animation effects.
 - v0.7.4, 2025-12-02.
 Fixed a bug in screen-scrolling.
 - v0.7.3, 2025-09-30.
 Fixed a bug for calling Google Gemini.